 In accordance with state law, the City Secretary's Office will accept applications from qualified persons interested in running for an elected office during the "filing period".

 Each application for a place on the ballot shall be accompanied by either a filing fee of $150 or a petition seeking the candidate's name to be placed on the ballot.
 Such petition shall be signed by a least 150 qualified voters of the City.
 Additional forms a candidate may use during the campaign are located here.
-The candidate packet is also available to download.
+The candidate packet will be available to download on January 10, 2022.